 Every student has computer time in his or her weekly schedule.
-St. Charles School has one computer lab and three moveable technology device carts .
+St. Charles School has one computer lab and four moveable technology device carts.
 Every teacher is provided with a laptop computer and each classroom has at least one computer.
 There are four computers in the library available for student use.
 All computers have Internet access.
+Students in grades 6-8 are provided a chromebook for their daily use.
+Students must follow the rules and guidelines specified in the Chromebook Handbook.